-Prefer @SuppressWarnings on a local variable to one on a method, and prefer one on a method to one on a class.
+Prefer @SuppressWarnings on a local variable declaration to one on a method, and prefer one on a method to one on a class. @SuppressWarnings on a local variable declaration applies only to the declaration (including its initializer if any), not to all uses of the variable.

 You may be able to suppress a warning about a use of an expression by writing @AssumeAssertion for the expression, before the use.
-See Section 28.2.
+See Section 30.2.

 Another way to reduce the scope of a @SuppressWarnings is to extract the expression into a new local variable and place a @SuppressWarnings annotation on the variable declaration.
-See Section 28.1.2.
+See Section 30.1.2.